miakd/miakd.github.io/_posts/2024-06-09-How-we-lost-Juneteenth.md

 In 2021, Joe Biden signed Juneteenth into a national holiday.
 He described this as as one of his proudest actions, a sign of America’s dedication to racial progress, and a reminder that freedom, justice, and equality always prevail.<sup>3</sup><sup>,</sup><sup>4</sup>

 What has Juneteenth become?
-It appears to me as the most perverse kind of full-circle moment.
-Black people learned in 1865 that our bondage had ended, and now, the institutions that have undermined our freedom hide their hands by claiming to celebrate *with* us.
+It feels like the most perverse kind of full-circle moment- we're now supposed to celebrate our freedom alongside the very institutions that have ruthlessly undermined it.

 And this year, what better could exemplify Juneteenth's love for freedom than the Palestinian resistance?
 Yet the same institutions that have appropriated the holiday since 2020 are staying as far away as possible from the movement to free Palestine, if not slandering and demonizing it.
 Those that are not openly supporting the genocidal, apartheid Zionist state and its U.S. backing are trying their absolute best to stay silent and go unnoticed.